Existence of strong solutions to the steady Navier-Stokes equations for a compressible heat-conductive fluid with large forces: Introduction

 In the last decades, the steady compressible heat-conductive Navier-Stokes equations have been studied by many mathematicians and there are a lot of results on the existence in the literature, here we recall some of them for both small and large external forces which are related to our study in this paper, and we refer to the monograph \cite{NS04} for more details.
 When external forces are sufficiently small, Matsumura and Nishida in 1982/83 proved the existence of a solution with potential forces near a rest state \cite{MN82,MN83}, while Valli and Zajackowski \cite{Valli83,VZ86} used the existence of global non-stationary solutions to get the existence of stationary solutions.
-Later, Valli \cite{Valli87} showed the existence of stationary solutions in the general case by using an idea of Padula \cite{Padula87} to decompose the equations into two parts that are governed by the Stokes equations and a transport equation, respectively.
-Beir\~ao da Veiga \cite{Veiga87} obtained more general existence results in the $L^p$-setting by decomposing the equations into three parts that are governed by the Stokes equations, a transport equation and Laplace's equation, respectively.
+Later, Valli \cite{Valli87} showed the existence of stationary solutions in the case of general forces by using an idea of Padula \cite{Padula87} to decompose the equations into two parts that are governed by the Stokes equations and a transport equation, respectively.
+Beir\~ao da Veiga \cite{Veiga87} obtained more general existence results in the $L^p$-setting by decomposing the equations into three parts that are governed by the Stokes equations, a transport equation and the Laplace equation, respectively.
+Another decomposition was studied in the paper \cite{NP94}.
 In 1989, Farwig \cite{Farwig89} showed the existence of solutions to the steady compressible heat-conductive Navier-Stokes equations for small forces with slip boundary condition.

 When external forces are of arbitrary size, the existence of strong solutions was proved in \cite{NP91,MP92} for the case of potential forces.
 When the equations of state and the viscosity coefficients satisfy certain (growth) conditions, Novotn\'y and Pokorn\'y \cite{NP11,NP11-2} showed that weak or strong solutions to the steady compressible heat-conductive Navier-Stokes equations exist.
 Unfortunately, their results exclude the case of ideal polytropic gases, for which the existence of strong solutions, to our best knowledge, still remains open.